 The concert is presented as part of 60 Connections — At Home and Afar, Esplanade’s year-long season of programmes celebrating SG60.
-We caught up with some of the performers ahead of the show to hear what this collaboration means to them, why Stabat Mater continues to resonate across time, and what audiences can look forward to from this rare musical encounter.
+We caught up with the performers ahead of the show to hear what this collaboration means to them, why Stabat Mater continues to resonate across time, and what audiences can look forward to from this rare musical encounter.

 Andreas Scholl on performing in Singapore, Baroque music’s emotional pull, and returning to Stabat Mater